Officers, N.C.O.s & Men of the 1st Battalion, Commemorated on the Loos Memorial

 By 1908 he was a Captain in the Reserve of Officers at Ventnor in the Isle of Wight, when he married Mabel Godsell of Stratford Lawn, Stroud, at St Laurence Church, Stroud, on 3rd June.
 The marriage was short lived and he filed for divorce on 28th November 1910 on the grounds of Mabel’s infidelity.
 The Decree Nisi was granted a year later, becoming Absolute on 3rd May 1912.

-In 1911 (Census RG 14/5744) Frank was staying at 4 The Square, High Street, Shanklin, Isle of Wight, the home of the Joliffe family.
+In 1911 (Census RG 14/5744) Frank was staying at 4 The Square, High Street, Shanklin, Isle of Wight, the home of the Joliffe family (No relation to Captain C.E.
+Joliffe).
 His ‘status’ was “Gentleman, Living on Private Means“.
 Frank married for a second time at The Strand in London in the March quarter 1913.
 His second wife was Dorothy Marguerite Florence Lind (photo left).

 Dorothy had previously been married to Thomas Dixon Ridley II (married St Michael’s Church, Chiswick, 17th October 1906), and their son (Frank’s stepson), Claude Raymond D. L. Ridley-Lloyd, later became a Group Captain and received an OBE (he died in Swindon in 1998).
 Thomas filed for divorce in February 1912, becoming Absolute on 13th January 1913.